GDPR - General Data Protection Regulation

 What is GDPR?

-GDPR is the 'General Data Protection Regulation' - a change in law that will be coming into force from 25 May 2018.
+GDPR is the 'General Data Protection Regulation' - a change in law that comes into force on 25 May 2018.
 GDPR is a Europe-wide law designed to improve and strengthen the way in which personal data is processed.
 It will not be affected by Britain's plans to leave the EU.

 The change will mean that anyone who processes personal or sensitive data needs to make sure they are meeting key guidelines to protect data.